Magensa/te-connect-react/TecPaymentRequestREADME.md

     );
 }
 ```
-//TODO:

 The above is a minimally viable solution to get you started.
-There are [two more code examples](#example-implementation) - a minimally viable example, as well as a more complex example to leverage more of the features available.
+There are three more code examples - a [minimally viable example](#example-implementation) using both Apple Pay and Google Pay, as well as two more complex examples to leverage more of the features available, for each respective platform ([Apple Pay Complex Example here](https://github.com/Magensa/te-connect-react/blob/master/TecApplePayREADME.md#Apple-Pay-Example-Implementation), [Google Pay Complex Example here](https://github.com/Magensa/te-connect-react/blob/master/TecGooglePayREADME.md#Google-Pay-Example-Implementation)).
 Read on for further features and details availble to the Payment Request Utility.
 <br />

 # Payment Request Object